S3153053/HXL_thesis/README.md

 2- NRC-Data.xlsx – Simulated organizational workbook for NRC, prepared following the same structure.

-3- serialisationsheetdivision.xlsx – Consolidated synthetic dataset demonstrating how sheets were divided and serialized for RDF conversion.
+3- serialisationsheetdivision.xlsx –the first synthetic dataset demonstrating how sheets were divided- basically its also a syntehtic workbook data and follows the same structure.

 🧩 Ontology